sirajhd/ARU-TECH-WEBSITE/README.md

 # ARUTECH - ARU Tech Club Website

 Welcome to the official website of the ARU Tech Club!
-This platform serves as a space for the technology enthusiasts of Anglia Ruskin University (ARU) to connect, collaborate, and showcase their skills in the world of technology.
+This platform serves as a space for the Arsi university technology based club  (ARU) to connect, collaborate, and showcase their skills in the world of technology.
 Whether you are a coding novice or an experienced professional, ARU Tech Club has something for everyone.

 ## Table of Contents
 - [About](#about)